Giskard-AI/giskard/python-client/docs/guides/slice/index.md

 ## Generate automatically some slicing functions through the scan

 Giskard enables you to automatically generate the slicing functions that are the most insightul for your ML models.
-You can easily extract the results of the scan features using the following code:
+You can easily extract the results of the [scan feature](docs/guides/scan/index) using the following code:

 ```
 from giskard import Dataset, Model